d3vilh/raspberry-gateway/README.md

 # Usage
   ## Portainer
-  Visit the Pi's IP address `http://localhost:9000/`, (*change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.
+  To access Portainer web-ui, visit the Pi's IP address `http://localhost:9000/`, (*change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.

   ## Pi-hole
-  Visit the Pi's IP address `http://localhost/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L14) `config.yml` file in var `pihole_password`.
+  For Pi-hole ui, visit the Pi's IP address `http://localhost/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L14) `config.yml` file in var `pihole_password`.
 Consider to change it before the installation as security must be secure.

   ## Technitium DNS Server
-  To access Technitium DNS Web-ui visit the Pi's IP address `http://localhost:5380/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L22) `config.yml` file in var `tech_dns_password`.
+  To access Technitium DNS Web-ui visit `http://localhost:5380/`, (*change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L22) `config.yml` file in var `tech_dns_password`.
 Consider to change it before the installation.

   ## qBittorrent
-  To access qBittorrent Web-ui, visit the Pi's IP address `http://localhost:8090/`, (*change `localhost` to your Raspberry host ip/name*) with **default credentials** - `admin/adminadmin`, which **must** be changed via web interface on first login.
+  To access qBittorrent Web-ui, visit `http://localhost:8090/`, (*change `localhost` to your Raspberry host ip/name*) with **default credentials** - `admin/adminadmin`, which **must** be changed via web interface on first login.
 All the downloaded files will be stored in the `~/qbittorrent/downloads` directory.

+  ## OpenVPN
+  **OpenVPN and WEB UI** can be accessed on the port `8080`, e.g. `http://localhost:8080/`, (*change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L39) `ovpnui_user` & `ovpnui_password` vars, just before the installation.

+  All the [**documentation**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md) and How-to can be found [**here**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md)
+   > **Note**: If you are looking for x86_64 version of OpenVPN and openvpn-ui containers, please check [**openvpn-aws**](https://github.com/d3vilh/openvpn-aws)

   ## WireGuard
-  To access WireGuard Web-ui, visit the Pi's IP address `http://localhost:5000/`, (*change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/gagaZush`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L53) `config.yml` file in var `wireguard_password`.
+  To access WireGuard Web-ui, visit the `http://localhost:5000/`, (*change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/gagaZush`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L53) `config.yml` file in var `wireguard_password`.
 Consider to change it before the installation.

-  ## OpenVPN
-  **OpenVPN and WEB UI** can be accessed on own port (*e.g. `http://localhost:8080/` , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L39) `ovpnui_user` & `ovpnui_password` vars, just before the installation.

-  All the [**documentation**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md) and How-to can be found [**here**](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/README.md)

   ## Raspi-monitoring
-  The DataSources and Dashboards for are automatically provisioned.
+  All the Data sources, Dashboards and exporters are automatically provisioned.
+Below you can find the list of available dashboards and their URLs.

    ### Grafana dashboards
    To access Grafana, visit the Pi's IP address `http://localhost:3030/` (*change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/admin`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L82) `config.yml` file in var `monitoring_grafana_admin_password`.
 The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.